v4lproik/react-base-app-startkit/README.md

 # react-base-app-startkit

-Super simple react/babel/webpack base application with auto refresh modification in browser
+Super simple react/babel/webpack base application with browser auto refresh modification
+jquery configured to be used stright from $